Amet13/ODYSSEY/README.md

 **IMPORTANT:** This tool is designed to assist with legitimate reservation booking only.
 Users must:

-- ✅ **Use responsibly** - Only automate bookings for yourself and your legitimate group members
+- ✅ **Use responsibly** - Only automate bookings for yourself and your legitimate group members.
-- ✅ **Respect rate limits** - The app includes built-in delays to avoid overwhelming servers
+- ✅ **Respect rate limits** - The app includes built-in delays to avoid overwhelming servers.
-- ✅ **No commercial use** - Do not use for commercial booking services or reselling

 ### 🚫 Prohibited Uses

 **DO NOT:**

-- ❌ Use for commercial booking services or reselling reservations
+- ❌ Use for commercial booking services or reselling reservations.
-- ❌ Create multiple accounts to circumvent booking limits
-- ❌ Overwhelm servers with excessive requests
-- ❌ Share accounts or credentials with others
+- ❌ Share accounts or credentials with others.
-- ❌ Use for any malicious or harmful purposes
+- ❌ Use for any malicious or harmful purposes.

 ### 📋 Legal Disclaimer

 This software is provided "as is" without warranty.
 Users are responsible for:

+- Ensuring compliance with Ottawa Recreation's terms of service.
-- Respecting booking policies and limitations
+- Respecting booking policies and limitations.
-- Using the application in accordance with applicable laws
+- Using the application in accordance with applicable laws.
-- Understanding that automation may be subject to website terms of service
+- Understanding that automation may be subject to website terms of service.

 ### 🔒 Privacy & Security

-- All automation runs locally on your machines
+- All automation runs locally on your machine.
-- No user data is transmitted to external servers
+- No user data is transmitted to external servers.
-- Credentials are stored securely in macOS Keychain
+- Credentials are stored securely in macOS Keychain.
-- No tracking or analytics are collected
+- No tracking or analytics are collected.

 **By using this application, you acknowledge that you understand and agree to these terms of use.**